soundpress/RulesOfNYC/docs/c35/index.rst

 (b) Service of the Petition.

    (i) The Board shall serve the petition upon the respondent.
-Service of the petition shall be made by regular first-class mail to respondent's last known residential or business address (e.g., address listed in the Filer Registration form, Certification form, or amendments to the Filer Registration or Certification provided by respondent as required by Rules 1-11 and 2-01).
+Service of the petition shall be made by regular first-class mail to respondent's last known residential or business address (e.g., address listed in the Filer Registration form, Certification form, or amendments to the Filer Registration or Certification provided by respondent as required by 52 RCNY § 1-11 and 52 RCNY § 2-01).
 Service of the petition shall be complete upon mailing.

-   (ii) In the alternative, service of the petition may be made by electronic means to respondent's last known e-mail address (e.g., listed in the Filer Registration form, Certification form, or amendments to the Filer Registration or Certification provided by respondent as required by Rules 1-11 and 2-01).
+   (ii) In the alternative, service of the petition may be made by electronic means to respondent's last known e-mail address (e.g., listed in the Filer Registration form, Certification form, or amendments to the Filer Registration or Certification provided by respondent as required by 52 RCNY § 1-11 and 52 RCNY § 2-01).
 Service of the petition by electronic means shall be complete on the date of transmission.

 (c) Answer.